 Severus wondered if the war had taken more of a toll on him than he had previously thought.
 Before the war he wouldn't have allowed someone to embed themselves so thoroughly under his skin.
 He theorised that it was maybe because of the fact that he didn't have to constantly be on his guard against the Dark Lord, and he was beginning to relax because of it.
 If Severus had to pick one word to describe himself, 'relaxed' would probably be at the bottom of the list.
 'Unapproachable', 'uptight', and 'dour' seemed more apt.
 Nevertheless, all evidence pointed to the fact that he was indeed softening.

 Mentally cringing at the thought of that word, he resumed his cutting of daisy roots.
 He could not get involved with the girl – he couldn't even believe that he was entertaining the notion of it!
-The whole idea of it was wrong on so many levels – as well as the age being a significant factor, he was a teacher, in a position of power, and so may be seen to have coerced her somehow into something sinister, a notion that would be further reinforced by his being a former Death Eater.
+The whole idea of it was wrong on so many levels – the age was a significant factor, as was the fact that he was a teacher, in a position of power, and so may be seen to have coerced her somehow into something sinister, which would be further reinforced by his being a former Death Eater.
 Also, he was just, in general, all wrong for the girl.
-She was outgoing, friendly, popular, and a pleasant person in general.
-He was reclusive, prickly, and highly unpopular, with a very nasty disposition.
+She was outgoing, friendly, popular, and generally a pleasant person.
+He was reclusive, prickly, and highly unpopular, and he had a very nasty disposition.
 Severus could imagine the ridicule they would face were anything to happen between them.
 Slamming the knife down, he mentally chastised himself.
-Nothing will ever going to happen between us! he thought furiously.
+Nothing will ever happen between us! he thought furiously.

 Although he was adamant that nothing would happen, it would be wise to decide upon some course of action to take with the girl as a precaution.
-It seemed that she had – unbelievably – developed some form of attraction to him, and such an attraction should be discouraged for her own welfare.
-Discontinuing his tutoring of her did not seem wise as it would raise awkward questions, particularly from the Headmistress.
+It seemed that she had – unbelievably – developed some form of attachment to him, and such an attachment should be discouraged, for her own welfare.
+Discontinuing his tutoring of her did not seem wise, as it would raise awkward questions, particularly from the Headmistress.
 Treating Hermione with hostility could perhaps damage her academic career – it was true that she was excellent at potions, and she could make great advancements in the field one day.
 There had to be some middle ground somewhere.
-Could he perhaps keep her at a distance, without being openly aggressive?
-Then maybe the girl would think that he was disinterested in her, and get over her silly infatuation.
-Perhaps he could treat her as one of the Slytherins – with respect, but not too much familiarity.
+Could he perhaps keep her at a distance?
+Without being openly aggressive to her, the girl would think that he was disinterested in her, and may get over her silly infatuation.
+Perhaps he could treat her as one of the Slytherins – with respect, but not too much familiarity?
 Imagining Hermione as a Slytherin drew a snort from him.
 The girl could not be less of a Slytherin if she tried.

 Setting down his knife and nodding to himself slightly, Severus decided that his mind was made up.
 He would interact with her as he would with students from his own house.
 This would make it clear to the girl that he had no interest in her other than her academic success, but it wouldn't discourage her from continuing her studies.
 Having made his decision, he picked up his knife and resumed chopping ingredients.